KayLerch/alexa-utterance-generator/README.md

 help me {get|book} a {taxi|room|table}
 ```

-results in six utterances (help me get a taxi, help me book a room etc.)
+results in six utterances (_help me get a taxi_, _help me book a room_ etc.)

 ## Resource placeholders

 If you have a lot of values for your placeholders it's worth maintaining them in
 a file.
 Create one to many new txt-files in _src/main/resources/placeholders_ and use
 the chosen file-name as the placeholder-name.
-If the reference cannot be resolved to
+If the name cannot be resolved to
 a placeholder-file the script treats it as a value placeholder.

 Assume you created a file named "city.txt" that contains